Roma Traditions ~ 1 Day Cooking

 One Day Cooking Class & Testaccio Market Visit

-Join Executive Chef Eugenio Rossi in Rome for this exclusive hands-on cooking class in an authentic Roman-style kitchen.
-Chef Rossi knows food and cooking and shares his secrets with you.
-He leads his classes with passion and love.
+Join Executive Chef Eugenio in Rome for exclusive cooking classes in his professional Roman kitchen.
+Learn the tastes and traditions with Italy’s most colorful and acclaimed chef, known as one who loves to cook and to eat, in the heart of Rome.
 Your fun filled day starts off with an early morning visit to the colorful outside marketplace in Rome.
-Chef Rossi personally picks you up at your hotel for this exclusive visit.
-Visit rows of stands selling prized vegetables, fruits, fish, meat, and cheese.
-Upon leaving the market, Chef Rossi, brings you to the kitchen for a full course cooking class.
+Chef Eugenio personally picks you up at your hotel for this exclusive visit then brings you to the kitchen for your cooking class.

 Testaccio Market